shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_7/README.md

 34. Click on Poll for messages

-Now you will see messages at queue.
+Now you will able to see messages at queue.